 What Happens to a Debt After Seven Years?

-Seven years is the amount of time that many negative items can be listed on your credit report.
-That includes things like late payments, debt collections, charged-off accounts, and Chapter 13 bankruptcy.
+Seven years is the length of time that many negative items can be listed on your credit report.
+This includes things like late payments, debt collections, charged-off accounts, and Chapter 13 bankruptcy.
 Certain other negative items, like some judgments, unpaid tax liens, and Chapter 7 bankruptcy, can remain on your credit report for more than seven years.

 What the Seven-Year Mark Means

 After seven years, most negative items will simply fall off your credit report.
-Your credit report, if you're not familiar, is a document that lists your credit and loan accounts with various banks and other financial institutions.
+Your credit report, if you're not familiar, is a document that lists your credit and loan accounts and payment histories with various banks and other financial institutions.

 The seven-year mark does not erase the actual debt, particularly if it's unpaid.
 You still owe your creditor even when the debt is no longer listed on your credit report.
 Creditors, lenders, and debt collectors can still use the proper legal channels to collect the debt from you.
 That includes calling you, sending letters, or garnishing your wages if the court has given permission.
 You can even be sued for a debt if your state’s statute of limitations for that debt is more than seven years.

 Even though debts still exist after seven years, having them fall off your credit report can be beneficial to your credit score.
-Once negative items fall off your credit report, you have a better chance at getting an excellent credit score, granted you pay all your bills on time and don’t have any new slipups.
+Once negative items fall off your credit report, you have a better chance at getting an excellent credit score, granted you pay all your bills on time, manage newer debt, and don’t have any new slipups.

 Note that only negative information disappears from your credit report after seven years.
 Open positive accounts will stay on your credit report indefinitely.
 Accounts closed in good standing will stay on your credit report based on the credit bureaus' policy.

 When the negative items fall off your credit report, it also improves your chances of getting approved for new credit cards and loans, assuming there's no other negative information on your credit report.